-Olive oil- instead of olive oil you can use any neutral vegetable oil, or coconut oil.
-We have also used melted vegan unsalted butter and works!
+- Carrot cake olive oil - instead of olive oil, you can use any neutral vegetable or coconut oil.
+We have also used melted vegan unsalted butter, and it works!

-When we want to make a twist to this recipe, just for a change, we like to use our pumpkin spice mix, which has ground cloves, ground ginger, and the regular cinnamon ginger nutmeg which pair very well with this carrot cake recipe.
+When we want to make a twist to this recipe, just for a change, we like to use our pumpkin spice mix, which has ground cloves, ground ginger, and the regular cinnamon ginger nutmeg pair very well with this healthy carrot cake loaf.

 Other ingredients you can experiment with (always using 1 ounce = 20 grams) are raisins, sultanas, shredded coconut, and vegan chocolate chips.

-Mind that changing your baking dish will have an impact on how tall your carrot cake bread will be and how long it will take to bake.
+Mind that changing your baking dish will impact how tall your carrot cake bread will be and how long it will take to bake.

 A larger loaf pan will result in a shorter cake and less baking time.

 You can use the same batter for a circular baking sheet or make cupcakes as well.